dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

     compromise became a common practice.

-    However, now you have the option to enjoy these games in their correct aspect ratio, as per the artists' *original intention* by simply disabling DOSBox Staging's default aspect ratio correction.
+    However, now you have the option to enjoy these games in their correct aspect ratio, as per the artists' *original intention*, by simply disabling DOSBox Staging's default aspect ratio correction.